sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

         alt="Plot of accuracies in paper versus with the updated prompts" />
 </p>

+So the original accuracies have gone up by quite a lot.
+In the case of `gpt-3.5-turbo`, around 4x.

 Does this have significance with regards to the key findings of the paper?
 Probably not, as pointed out by Owain Evans in a [Tweet](https://x.com/OwainEvans_UK/status/1705697503776231444):